samcarozzi/Portfolio-Design-FrontEnd-/README.md

 #### 📱 Dart Frontend: Engaging, functional designs implemented with Dart for a seamless experience on campus apps
 [FlutterFlow](https://app.flutterflow.io/preview/skill-bridge-bzgd3e?page=intro) front end design (scroll on the app)
 #### User Insights & Testing: Developed with continuous user feedback to maximize functionality and usability

+## Data Visualization🌱🌱

+I modeled hundreds of thousands of reactions on Excel as part of high-performance computing research focused on environmental sustainability.
+This experience involved extensive data analysis and optimization, showcasing my skills in managing complex datasets and leveraging computational techniques.

+[SuperComputing Data](https://github.com/samcarozzi/High-Performance-Computing-Research) Contains visualizations of reactions occurring on an atomic scale and representations of quantum calculations organized and calculated in Excel